 The Panda Dial

-A Panda dial is one with a white, or light-colored, base color that contains elements, such as sub-dials, in black (or at least in a much darker shade).
+A Rolex Panda dial reference is one with a white, or light-colored, base color that contains elements, such as sub-dials, in black (or at least in a much darker shade).
 Originating in the 1960s, it was most commonly used on chronographs, with the chronograph counters picked out in the contrasting tone.
 You will also come across what is known as the ‘Reverse Panda’ which, as you can probably guess, has a dark base and light sub-features.

 The Exotic Dial (a.k.a.
 The Paul Newman)